Control-C/PMSG/README.md

 - Button 1  port D8 3v3
 - Button 2  port D10 3v3
 - USB - C  *( send data via serial 119200 for OTG )
-- Grove port for I2C ( I will make compatible for  [Oled Display 0.96](https://wiki.seeedstudio.com/Grove-OLED_Display_0.96inch/)
+- Grove port for I2C ( for adding display on to glass inside inlcuding lens and  [Oled Display 0.96](https://wiki.seeedstudio.com/Grove-OLED_Display_0.96inch/)  )
-- Grove port for Uart 3v3
+- Grove port for Uart 3v3  ( for adding a uart bassed camera to side of frame )
 - Grove port for GPIO  - D2 and D3 3v3

 - A0 will be used to read out Batt level  [Battery voltage monitor]([https://wiki.seeedstudio.com/Grove-OLED_Display_0.96inch/](https://forum.seeedstudio.com/t/battery-voltage-monitor-and-ad-conversion-for-xiao-esp32c/267535) )